-Research reported in Science News (Google: Slime mold is master network engineer), helps exemplify the impetus to maintain self-integrity that I discussed in my last post on Extinguishing Self.
+Research reported in Science News (google [Slime mold is master network engineer]) helps exemplify the drive to maintain self-integrity that I discussed in my last post on Extinguishing Self.
 First, consider this quote from that research.

 “The slime mold has no central brain or indeed any awareness of the overall problem it is trying to solve, but manages to produce a structure with similar properties to the real rail network…” [This behavior] “is really difficult to capture by words,”

 I see this impetus to maintain self-integrity as a force extending throughout creation.
 It is the driving force to be, to do, and to succeed, and results in feats of engineering in humans and slime molds alike.

 On the surface, humans and slime molds appear vastly different.
-Viewed more deeply, the only significant difference I see is that we have a disease of thinking that we know, as chapter 71 put it, whereas the mold just knows without thinking that it knows.
-By regarding ourselves as a special species (e.g., wise, intelligent, free willed, etc.), we lack the humility to observe impartially.
+Viewed more deeply, the only significant difference I see is that we have a ‘thinking that we know’ disease, as chapter 71 observes, whereas the mold just knows without thinking that it knows.
+By regarding ourselves as a superior species (e.g., wise, intelligent, free willed, etc.), we lack the humility to observe the world impartially.
 Rather than feeling all that we share with the rest of creation, we feel ourselves alone and separate from the rest of creation, and suffer as a result.
 We are incapable of feeling that mysterious sameness to which chapter 56 refers.
 Ah, to return to the innocent humble bliss of the slime mold. 😉

 Karma, in the broadest sense, can help us return in spirit to the innocent bliss of slime mold.
-The hitch here is that returning, as opposed to moving up the karmic ladder, is traditionally viewed as a consequence of bad actions in life — bad karma.
+The hitch here is that such returning, as opposed to moving up the karmic ladder, would be traditionally viewed as a consequence of bad actions in life — bad karma.
 Obviously, from a slime mold’s point of view, if it had one, just the opposite would be the case.
 From its point of view, moving up the karmic ladder toward a thinking human state would be a result of bad action in life — bad karma.
 Karma, like beauty, lies in the eye of the beholder.